 The Schlosshotel Wartegg on Lake Constance can look back on a long history.
-In 1557, Kaspar Blarer von Wartensee, bailiff of Arbon, serving the diocese of Constance, had built the castle Wartegg on a former estate.
+In 1557, Kaspar Blarer von Wartensee, bailiff of Arbon, serving the diocese of Constance, had built the Schloss Wartegg on a former estate.
 Through the centuries, the castle changed hands several times and after 1950 began to decay more and more.

-In 1994, the Mijnssen family aquires the castle and most of the English landscape park and awakens the castle Wartegg from its decades-long deep slumber.
+In 1994, the Mijnssen family aquires the castle and most of the English landscape park and awakens the Schloss Wartegg from its decades-long deep slumber.
 They carefully renovate the premises to bring out a sustainable, modern hotel with an exquisite organic restaurant.

-In spring 2015, the Appenzell press (link in German) published a storybook about the castle Wartegg, written by Otmar Elsener.
-Combined with the attractive picture selection and design of Adrian Elsener, this book creates a very lively and nuanced picture of the castle Wartegg, its inhabitants and involved people.
+In spring 2015, the Appenzell press (link in German) published a storybook about the Schloss Wartegg, written by Otmar Elsener.
+Combined with the attractive picture selection and design of Adrian Elsener, this book creates a very lively and nuanced picture of the Schloss Wartegg, its inhabitants and involved people.
 Although the history of this place seemed to be already „written“, a different historical approach has led to interesting new aspects: You will be surprised!

 The book (in German) is available at the reception or in the bookshop.
 It costs CHF 38.00.